jgulian/rustos/README.md

 ## Roadmap

+* Allow processes to open files
+* Add more system calls read, write (beyond single characters), fork, exec, wait, and pipe (maybe more?)
+* Implement shell and have stdin, stdout, and stderr
 * Make the file system writable
     * Move from the current c library to a rust library
 * Add page swapping mechanisms